TrustWeave DSL Guide

 • credential(VerifiableCredential): Use a pre-built credential

-• signedBy(issuerDid: String, keyId: String): Specify issuer DID and key ID (required)
+• signedBy(issuerDid: Did): Specify issuer DID (key ID auto-extracted)

-• signedBy(issuerDid: Did, keyId: String): Specify issuer DID (Did object) and key ID
+• signedBy(issuerDid: Did, keyId: String): Specify issuer DID (Did object) and explicit key ID

 • withProof(ProofSuiteId): Set proof suite (e.g., ProofSuiteId.VC_LD, ProofSuiteId.VC_JWT)